Federal funding agencies requirements for research security training to submit proposals:

 - National Science Foundation (NSF) All individuals identified as senior/key personnel must complete the requisite research security training that meets the research security training requirements within 12 months prior to application submission.

-- U.S. Department of Agriculture (USDA) All University employees working on an award are required to complete the research security training either at the time of application, where applicable, or within the 12-month period immediately preceding the commencement of work on the award and must recertify annually for the duration of the award.
+- U.S. Department of Agriculture (USDA) All Covered Individuals working on an award are required to complete the research security training either at the time of application, where applicable, or within the 12-month period immediately preceding the commencement of work on the award and must recertify annually for the duration of the award.

 Annual training during the life of the award: